initionsAG/ssis-lookup2-component/README.md

 1. open SSIS Package
 2. create DFT and open it
 3. ![SSIS Control Flow](/resources/Control_Flow_LU2.PNG "SSIS Control Flow with Data Flow")
-4. insert a src-component that gets your data you want do look up (i.e. purchase data)
+4. insert a src-component that gets your data you want to look up (i.e. purchase data)
 5. create new column in your Data Flow to hold lookup2-return-value (i.e. FK_Currency_ID)
 6. ![New Column](/resources/New_Column.PNG "Create new column for lookup2-return-value")
 7. find Lookup2 component in SSIS Toolbox, add it to Data Flow and connect its input to output of previous component